Dog Constipation

 - digestive tract issues

-According to Pet Honesty, there are different kinds of dog constipation:
+There are different kinds of dog constipation:

 Intrinsic Constipation.
 This is characterized by neurological disorders or hormone imbalances in the body leading to constipation.